 Native Plant and Tree Removal

-The regulations and requirements in this section of the Code are intended to preserve native vegetation and habitat for the propagation and protection of wildlife, birds, game, fish and other aquatic life and the enhancement the aesthetic appearance and value of the village.
+The regulations and requirements in this section of the Code are intended to preserve native vegetation and habitat for the propagation and protection of wildlife, birds, game, fish, and other aquatic life and for the enhancement of the aesthetic appearance and value of the village.
 Removal of trees increases surface runoff, which contributes to water pollution.
-Preservation of native plants and trees reduces stormwater runoff, reduces water consumption, reduces impervious surface area, conserves energy, increases tree canopy and decreases ambient temperatures, thereby promoting the public health and general welfare.
+Preservation of native plants and trees reduces stormwater runoff, reduces water consumption, reduces impervious surface area, conserves energy, increases tree canopy, and decreases ambient temperatures, thereby promoting public health and general welfare.
 Village Code Ch.
 30, Sec.
 811-823 and Sec.
-1611
+1611.

 Islamorada’s turtle nesting season is from April 15 to October 31 every year.
 During that time, lights can discourage female sea turtles from coming ashore to nest and can cause sea turtle hatchlings to become disoriented.
-Hatchlings that head toward light often die from dehydration, exhaustion, predation and passing cars.
-The regulations and requirements in Village Code, intended to protect sea turtle nesting habitat, include artificial lighting and placement of materials such as kayaks and beach furniture.
+Hatchlings that head toward light often die from dehydration, exhaustion, predation, and passing cars.
+The regulations and requirements in Village Code, intended to protect sea turtle nesting habitats, include artificial lighting and placement of materials such as kayaks and beach furniture.
 Village Code Ch.
 30, Sec.
-1581-1587
+1581-1587.

 Unpermitted Construction Activity

-Growth of noxious uncultivated or non-native weeds, grasses or undergrowth (other than protected species or native vegetation) over 12 inches in an average height above the surface of the ground is prohibited.
+Growth of noxious uncultivated or non-native weeds, grasses, or undergrowth (other than protected species or native vegetation) over 12 inches in an average height above the surface of the ground is prohibited.
 The regulations and requirements in the code are intended to provide an efficient procedure for cleaning and mowing properties that are littered or overgrown so as to become unsightly, a nuisance, or a breeding ground for insects and rodents.
-Code Compliance Officers also address nuisance such as abandoned vehicles, boats and trailers.
+Code Compliance Officers also address nuisances such as abandoned vehicles, boats, and trailers.
 Village Code Ch.
 18, Sec.
-31-37
+31-37.

 Outdoor Merchandise Display